Dave Chappelle Still Separating From Former Show

 — CBS News (@CBSNews) March 20, 2017

 It got to the point where he no longer got normal “hellos” or traditional requests for photos or autographs.
-Instead, fans yelled things like, “I’m Rick James!” while expecting him to return the favor.
-Chappelle now has strict rules for those attending his comedy shows: no cell phones, no photography, and no heckling.
+Instead, fans yelled things like, “I’m Rick James!,” expecting him to return the favor.
+Chappelle now has strict rules for those attending his comedy shows: no cell phones, no photography and no heckling.
 In other words, requests for quips of old are not tolerated.
 And he means business, too.
-Last month, a couple was thrown out of a Chappelle set in Sarasota, Florida, after repeatedly insisting for him to say famous lines from the show.
+Last month, a couple was thrown out of a Chappelle set in Sarasota, Florida, for repeatedly insisting he say famous lines from the show.

 It has been more than a decade and Dave Chappelle is still separating himself from what made him an industry icon.
-However, there are new jokes from an older, healthier comedian, who credits walking away from a $50 million payday one of the best decisions of his life.
+However, there are new jokes from an older, healthier comedian, who credits walking away from a $50 million pay day one of the best decisions of his life.

 No, he didn’t seek psychological help in Africa.
 Chappelle was not contemplating suicide or battling addiction.
 He sought only normalcy, a family life outside of the comedic fishbowl.

-“I’m like 40 pounds heavier than I was when I did ‘Chappelle’s Show,'” he told CBS News ahead of his three-part stand-up special on Netflix that premiers Tuesday.
+“I’m like 40 pounds heavier than I was when I did ‘Chappelle’s Show, ‘” he told CBS News ahead of his three-part stand-up special on Netflix that premiers Tuesday.
 “And people are like, ‘How did you gain all that weight?’
 By resting and eatin’ and payin’ attention to myself.
 I have actual relationships with my kids.
 I’ve been all over the country, touring all my life.
 But I never saw anything.
 Now I’ve seen everything.”

 As for new material, Chappelle still broaches racism, current events and other celebrities.